 PID testing equipment

 Finding low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
 We, therefore, chose to develop such a practical solution at EmaZys Technologies.

 Detection of solar panel PID – a case study

 The plant consists of a total of 36 c-Si panels connected in 3 strings with each having 12 modules in series.
-The strings are connected to a SMA inverter, limited to 6 kW due to grid connectivity rules.
+The strings are connected to an SMA inverter, limited to 6 kW due to grid connectivity rules.
 The converter has two maximum power point tracker (MPPT) inputs, thus one string is connected to MPPT2 while the other two are paralleled at MPPT1.
 See the layout of the PV system in FIGURE 1 below.

 A PV analyzer from EmaZys (Z100), was used to detect the shunting level of the panels.
 The best performing panel and worst five performing panels have been selected for laboratory testing with the purpose to evaluate the module health state, and evaluate the robustness of the EmaZys PV Analyzer PID detection capabilities.

-In this short technical overview we saw how the Solar PV Test Equipment from EmaZys Technologies (Z100 and Z200) may be used for field detection of solar modules suffering from Potential Induced Degradation.
+In this short technical overview, we saw how the Solar PV Test Equipment from EmaZys Technologies (Z100 and Z200) may be used for field detection of solar modules suffering from Potential Induced Degradation.
 To download the full article and learn more about EmaZys PV Analyzers, please click below.

 The Z200 PV Analyzer from EmaZys Technologies is a PV tester based on impedance measurements.
 It is an unconventional but highly cost-effective testing method for solar PV Array Troubleshooting.
 Our aim is to bring down the cost of solar electricity by lowering the service and maintenance costs.
 We do this by offering innovative testing equipment for any solar PV technician, solar O&M, etc.